project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/149-nicolette-hahn-niman-eating-less-and-better-meat-is-not-the-solution.md

 ---
-title: 149 Nicolette Hahn Niman - Eating less and better meat is not the solution
+title: 149 Nicolette Hahn Niman Eating Less And Better Meat Is Not The Solution
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-01-25)